-India plans to ease Kashmir clampdown in next few days
+Authorities impose tight curbs in Indian Kashmir for Friday prayers

 Prime Minister Narendra Modi’s government has said the revocation of Kashmir’s special status was necessary to ensure its full integration into India and speed up development.

-The move has raised tensions on the heavily militarized border between India and Pakistan in Kashmir where Islamabad said three of its soldiers were killed in cross border firing.
+The move has raised tensions on the heavily militarized border between India and Pakistan in Kashmir, where Islamabad said three of its soldiers were killed in cross border firing.

 Pakistan summoned India’s deputy high commissioner in Islamabad to condemn what it said were “unprovoked ceasefire violations.”